Omycron83/Notes/ML/Markov Chains.md

 # Matrix Description:
 A Markov process can be described using a transition matrix similar to a usual matrix representation in a graph.
-This can be done by
+This is done by having each row represent some state, with each corresponding column entry representing the probability of reaching the state represented by that column.